SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 After your container type is created and your application is configure, you will be able to view your Local tenant registration as a tree in the left nav-bar

-## Register container type
+## Register your trial container type

-After creating a container type, you will need to register that container type on your local tenant.
+After creating your trial container type, you will need to register that container type on your local tenant.
 Learn more about container type [registration](../concepts/app-concepts/register-api-documentation.md).

 * Follow the prompt and click **'Register on local tenant'** on the lower right corner of the VS Code window
 * If you do not see the prompt, you can right-click on your `<container-type-name>` and select **Register** from the menu

 ![register](../images/vsx-images/7aregister-ct.png)

-#### Granting permissions
+#### Grant permissions

 When registering your container type you will need to grant permissions to access your application